SECURITIES AND EXCHANGE COMMISSION

 •meeting independently with our internal auditing staff, registered public accounting firm and management;

-•reviewing and approving or ratifying any related person transactions; and
+•reviewing and approving or ratifying any related person transactions;

-•preparing the audit committee report required by SEC rules to be included in our proxy statement for our annual meeting of stockholders.
+•preparing the audit committee report required by SEC rules to be included in our proxy statement for our annual meeting of stockholders;

-The members of our compensation committee are Messrs.
-Foy, Murley, Stavropoulos and Sutton.
-Mr. Sutton is the chair of the compensation committee.
+Compensation Committee.
 Our compensation committee assists our board of directors in the discharge of its responsibilities relating to the compensation of our executive officers.
 The compensation committee’s responsibilities include:

 •annually reviewing and approving corporate goals and objectives relevant to CEO compensation;